-Coach Approach Ministries offers a free quarterly webinar for the Christian Coaching Community.
+Coach Approach Ministries offers a free quarterly webinar.

 One of the four ways you grow into becoming a great coach is through training, which includes reading!
 The Partners at Coach Approach Ministries are pioneers and leaders in the field of Christian coaching, and below are some of the books our team members have written.

 Please note: when you purchase a book from Amazon using a link on this page, CAM receives a very small referral fee from Amazon.
 This doesn’t cost you any extra, but in the interest of full disclosure, we want you to know about it.

 In this short e-book, CAM Partner Chad Hall, MCC outlines 8 specific ways coaches need to think.
 When you think like a coach, the techniques for coaching well just come naturally and produce great results for those you work with.

 If you know what coaching is and you’re ready to take your coaching several steps closer to mastery, this Amazon bestseller is for you.

 In this short eBook, Chad Hall shares the 5 Stages of Learning to Coach (stages which parallel learning any new language), unpacks 5 Shifts That Promote Fluency, and then explores 7 Language Elements for Powerful Coaching.
 Chad has trained thousands of coaches around the world and this eBook is filled with straightforward, practical, and sometimes humorous insights that will move you closer to coaching mastery.

 In this short eBook, CAM Partner Chad Hall, MCC walks you through three levels of coaching: beginner, better and transformational.
 For each level, he provides a sense of where the coach focuses, the types of question the coach asks and what kind of results you can expect.

 Chad also offers guidance on two elements essential to coaching for transformation: how to add creativity to your coaching and what to do when the client expresses emotion.